Twenty-First Sunday after Pentecost

 Undaunted patroness of Christians, * O steadfast intermediary with the Creator, * turn not away from the suppliant voices of sinners, * but in your kindness come to help us who cry out to you in faith. * Be quick to intercede, make haste to plead, * for you are ever the patroness of those who honour you, O Mother of God.

 Prokeimenon, Tone 4

 How great are Your works, O Lord * You have made all things in wisdom.

-A Reading from the letter of Saint Apostle Paul to the Galatians:
+A reading from the Epistle of the Holy Apostle Paul to the Galatians.

 Gospel : Luke 8:5–15